The Variety of Integrable Killing Tensors on the 3-Sphere: Separation coordinates

 The non-generic separation coordinates are characterised by $n_1=\pm n_2$, $n_2=\pm n_3$ and $n_3=\pm n_1$.
-This defines six projective lines that divide the projective plane of skew symmetric matrices in the KS-variety into twelve congruent triangles.
+This def\/ines six projective lines that divide the projective plane of skew symmetric matrices in the KS-variety into twelve congruent triangles.
 The four singular skew symmetric points are given by $\lvert n_1\rvert=\lvert n_2\rvert=\lvert n_3\rvert$ and each of the triangles has two of them as vertices.
-On the blow-up in these points, the triangles become pentagons.
-Any of these pentagons constitutes a fundamental domain for the $S_4$-action.
-Regarding our notation for the multiplicities of $\hat L$, we realise that the vertices are labeled by the different possibilities to parenthesise the ordered set of eigenvalues of $\hat L$ with pairs of correctly matching parentheses and that the edges correspond to a single application of the associativity rule.
-This naturally identifies the classification space for separation coordinates on $S^3$ with the associahedron $K_4$, also known as Stasheff polytope \cite{Stasheff63,Lee,Stasheff98}.
-It also shows that the space of Stäckel lines in the KS-variety is naturally isomorphic to the permutoassociahedron $KP_4$ \cite{Kapranov}.
+Upon a~blow-up in these points, the triangles become pentagons.
+Any of these pentagons constitutes a~fundamental domain for the $S_4$-action.
+Regarding our notation for the multiplicities of~$\hat L$, we realise that the vertices are labeled by the dif\/ferent possibilities to parenthesise the ordered set of eigenvalues of~$\hat L$ with pairs of correctly matching parentheses and that the edges correspond to a~single application of the associativity rule.
+This naturally identif\/ies the classif\/ication space for separation coordinates on~$S^3$ with the associahedron~$K_4$, also known as Stashef\/f polytope~\cite{Stasheff63}.